 On May 23, 1984, Sasha, a five year old snow leopard, gave birth to two cubs.
 After four days of constant attention to her offspring, she stopped attending the cubs with the first hydroplane race of the Memorial Day weekend.
 Leaving the den box and frequently looking toward the source of the noise, she never returned to the cubs.
 One of the cubs died two weeks later.

-The impact of the snow leopard death on city residents was the death knell for hydroplane racing at Green Lake.
+The emotional impact on city residents of the snow leopard cub's demise, even in the face of Dr. Foster's testimony, was the death knell for hydroplane racing at Green Lake.
 On November 15, 1984, the Park Board voted 5-2 to recommend a permanent ban.
 Park Superintendent Walter Hundley followed the Boards recommendation, but softened the blow by asking it to review the ban in three years.

 Hydroplane racing has not returned to the Lake.
 Enthusiasm for the sport appears to have waned after a half century, and sponsors have moved their regattas to other venues.
 Nevertheless, today's bucolic environment on Green Lake still gives way to regatta loving fans.
 People come to enjoy rowers power their canoes, shells, and whimsical boats made out of milk cartons.
 Only semi-annual Lake Sammamish Ski Club water ski competitions, using boats with well muffled inboard engines provide an occasional reminder of the power boat mania that once existed at Green Lake.